melezhik/swat/intro.md

 Ok, now having routes let's describe an output we expect to get when making requests to routes.
 A files containing rules for describing desired output is called swat check files.
-These are just regular text files containing expessions written on outthentic DSL language.
-To not overcomplicate this paper this is going to be a simple check expression, though outthentic DSL has more powerful constructins to validate any text output.
+These are just regular text files containing expressions written on outthentic DSL language.
+To not over-complicate this paper this is going to be a simple check expression - plain strings, though outthentic DSL has more powerful constructions to validate any text output.

 The convention for  naming check file is trivial.
 File should be named by http method name ( get, post, delete, head  etc. ) with .txt extension.
 You have to place check files at proper route directories: